Baylor moves to 5-0, dominates Kansas State 31-12

 INJURY WATCH

-Baylor quarterback Charlie Brewer was injured early in the fourth quarter and didn’t return to the game.
+Charlie Brewer was injured early in the fourth quarter and didn’t return.
 Brewer has thrown for 11 touchdowns without an interception this season.

+“I don’t know anything status wise right now,” Rhule said.
+“I know they were holding him, but other than that I probably won’t know anything until later today or Monday.”

 UP NEXT